mikorotkov/mikorotkov.github.io/_posts/2019-01-01-pbi-migration.md

 tags: Power-BI
 ---

-## Partner reporting automation
+## Goal
-A lot of reports are in different formats (Excel, Salesforce, Metabase etc.) and not centralized.
-I lead the team that migrated reports from different platforms, adjusted data visualization for Power BI and rolled out the new tool across the company.
+A lot of reports were in different formats (Excel, Salesforce, Metabase etc.) and there was no centralized reporting platform for the organization.
+The goal was to have one centralized reporting platform (hosted in the cloud), where all reports for the organization can be found.

 ## Techique
-I wrote that I used python to run the project.
-You just need to describe how you made it.

-## Duration
-You can enter the period in a convenient format.
-You may specify only the duration of your work, assuming that you create a start date in the filename.
+First I did a research of various solutions offered and concluded that Microsoft Power BI fits the requirements better than competitiors.

+I then started the migration of reports establishing and documenting the process for the team.
+After that I was able to educate the team and lead the to not only migrate the reports, but also adjust visualtisation for new platform to present data in a more comprehensive way.

+I then developed workshops for different departments in the company to get them acquinted with new platform.
+Team that was lead by me successfully rolled out the new tool across the organization and is now 100% adopted by all the users.